ahallrq/dvb-t-newcastle-aus/README.md

 ### Tuning Info

-The tuning info can be in the [`au-Newcastle`](au-Newcastle) file.
+The tuning info can found be in the [`au-Newcastle`](au-Newcastle) file.
 This file is also a usable initial scanning file that you can use with `w_scan` or another scanning utility.
 Using this with `w_scan` may be desirable as it would be much faster than doing a full spectrum scan.

 The following table contains the same information for your convenience.